minhthangbk/ztachip/README.md

 Hit any button to return back to Micropython prompt.

 ### Running demo #3
-After LLM model has been loaded from SSD card, you will be presented with a prompt on the serial port.
+You will be presented with a prompt on the serial port.
 Enter a question then hit enter.
 There will be a response from LLM model.
 Hit Ctrl-C to break the response.